shopsys/shopsys/docs/automated-testing/running-acceptance-tests.md

 You must choose compatible versions of Google Chrome and ChromeDriver.
 As Chrome browser has auto-update enabled by default this may require you to update ChromeDriver from time to time.

-When installing Shopsys Framework natively, it is important to update parameters in `.env.acc.local`:
+When installing Shopsys Platform natively, it is important to update parameters in `.env.acc.local`:

 * `OVERWRITE_DOMAIN_URL=` (disables domain URL overwriting in `ACCEPTANCE` environment)
 * `SELENIUM_SERVER_HOST=127.0.0.1`